UMassLowell-Vision-Group/datasets/README.md

 The source code is available in 'code' folder.
 The render.ms is the file for the rendering part.
 All the rendered images (with annotation) are in these two folders: 'virtual' and 'virtual_gray'.
 The 3D models is in the '3d_models' folder.
 Basically, here are the brief steps:

-1. Download the 3D models: https://drive.google.com/file/d/0B9ca-zqjEJYxZE5hVTk3UU9hcG8/view?usp=sharing
+1. Download the 3D models: https://drive.google.com/file/d/0B9ca-zqjEJYxZE5hVTk3UU9hcG8/view?usp=sharing  (In case that a password is needed to unzip the file, input 'iccv2015')

 2. Run render.ms in 3ds Max (the software we used to generate the dataset)